Linux is that operating system you maybe heard about, but the store sells

 If you want to really get into Linux, let me save you from tearing out your hair and filling buckets with tears.
 Start with »Mint and the Cinnamon desktop.
 MATE is also good.
 Maybe try both and then choose.
 But stick to Mint!

 Once you have a few years Linux experience under your belt, maybe move to »Manjaro.
 It is quite different, but by that point you can handle and appreciate those differences.
+Also of note is a Debian derivative that seems to be free of the ever-contentious systemd is »MX Linux.

 As for all those other distros - go ahead and look, run them in a virtual machine (VM), try different desktop managers (Cinnamon, MATE, Gnome, i3, KDE Plasma, XFCE, OpenBox, Budgie, LXDE - there are about 20 now).
 But as you explore you will soon understand why I repeat the “Mint, Mint, Mint” mantra so much.